moerv9/sentiment/docs/8_Conclusion.md

 - Calculating the weighted average instead of a normal average
 - Ratio of positive / negative sentiment crossing a particular threshold

-Since there are way too many Cryptocurrencies and no way to have an overview over all of them, a good approach for trading with sentiment could be to listen to plenty of coins at the same time and then trade the coin that gets the most hype and then sell everything when the hype stops.
+Since there are way too many Cryptocurrencies and no way to have an overview over all of them, a good approach for trading with sentiment could be to listen to plenty of coins at the same time and trade the coin that gets the most hype and afterwards sell everything when the hype stops.

 Building a modular system was actually the first approach and the infrastructure to listen to multiple tweets is basically set.
 The factor that prevented the final implementation of this modular system was the row limit of the database.
 The Twitter API also has a limit for keywords, but this wasn't reached.